Kidney stone treatment

 Home remedies for kidney stones—the most popular kidney stone treatment

 Home remedies for kidney stones are natural and can be easily achieved at home without side effects.
 Below are some home remedies for kidney stones:

 Water is one of the home remedies for kidney stones.
 When passing a stone, upping your water intake can help speed up the process.
 Strive for 12 glasses of water per day instead of the usual 8.

 You can add freshly squeezed lemons to your water as often.
 Lemons contain citrate, a chemical that prevents calcium stones from forming.
 Citrate can also break up small stones, allowing them to easily pass.

 Basil contains acetic acid, which helps break down kidney stones and reduce pain.
 It’s also full of nutrients.
 This remedy has been used traditionally for digestive and inflammatory disorders.

 Apple cider vinegar

 Apple cider vinegar contains acetic acid.
 Acetic acid helps dissolve kidney stones.
-In addition to flushing out the kidneys, apple cider vinegar can help ease the pain caused by the stones.
-There are numerous other health benefits of apple cider vinegar.
+Apple cider vinegar can aid in reducing kidney stone pain and flushing out the kidneys.
+Apple cider vinegar has numerous other health benefits.

-Diet for kidney stones is an essential component of any kidney stones treatment that reduces the risk of recurrence if they have already had stones should follow these main steps:
+A diet for kidney stones is essential to any kidney stone treatment that reduces the risk of recurrence.
+If they have already had stones, they should follow these main steps: